gwikina/webcheckers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: TheBestSwenTeam
 * Team members
-  * MEMBER1
+  * Barak Binyamin
   * MEMBER2
   * MEMBER3
   * MEMBER4

 ## Executive Summary

-This is a summary of the project.
+The web application Webcheckers allows players to play checkers with other online players after signing in to the website.
+The game user interface consists of drag-and-drop interactions to the checkers board.

 ### Purpose
-> _Provide a very brief statement about the project and the most
+Users play against each other in a game of checkers, competing to capture all of their opponents pieces before losing all of their own.
-> important user group and user goals._
+> important user group and user goals.

 ### Glossary and Acronyms
-> _Provide a table of terms and acronyms._
+>A table of terms and acronyms.

 | Term | Definition |
 |------|------------|